 To find a publication's website, you can often simply use a Web search engine (e.g. Google); type in the full title (with quotation marks around it) and the publication's website should come up near the top of the result list.
 In some cases, it may be more difficult to find the website for certain periodicals.
 This may be the case if the publication has a common name, if the publication's website is contained within a broader website--such as that of a publisher or an affiliated organization, or for various other reasons.

-Information about a periodical can also often be found on Wikipedia.
+Information about periodicals and other media organizations can also often be found on Wikipedia.
 Articles on Wikipedia often provide more objective information and background about the perspectives of the publication and the editor(s) than publication websites.
 Information on Wikipedia is not always completely reliable since anyone can edit Wikipedia articles and there are no identifiable authors for these articles.
 (Learn how to use Wikipedia effectively.)